sertansenturk/tdd_demo/README.md

 TODO: create a script which import demo package automatically.

 # Local automation

+It will be too tedious to run all the steps above.
+Instead, we use [tox](https://tox.readthedocs.io/en/latest/) to automate.

-We use [tox](https://tox.readthedocs.io/en/latest/), to automate the steps above in our local machine. **Important:** make sure that the virtual environment is activated.
+**Important:** make sure that the virtual environment is activated.

 Install `tox` by: